Garrett-Productions/sockets_w_ciso/clientSideRewatch.readme.md

 }

 Steps - micro
-* form for user to enter their name so they can display ii with every chat message
+* form component for user to enter their name so they can display it with every chat message

 ----------------
 function App(){